Probing arbitrary polarized photon pairs undergoing double Compton scatterings by a dedicated MC simulator validated with experimental data: Experimental data analysis

 \subsection{Detection system and positronium source}

 The study is performed based on a subsample of the data collected in 2020 by the J-PET Big Barrel detector\refPub{niedzwiecki_j-pet_2017,dulskiJPETDetectorTool2021a}.
 It consists of three scintillator layers oriented cylindrically.
 Each scintillator has $19$~mm $x$-length, $7$~mm $y$-length and $500$~mm $z$-length.
 The first layer has $48$ scintillators and a radius of $425$~mm, the second layer has $48$ scintillators shifted relative to the first layer with $3.75^\deg$ and a radius of $467.5$~mm, the third layer has $96$ scintillators shifted relative to the first layer with $1.875^\deg$ and a radius of $575$~mm.
 The detector readout system consists of the Hamamatsu R9800 vacuum photomultipliers connected from both ends to each EJ-230 scintillator strip, which transforms the generated light into electric signals.
 The signals are probed at four thresholds and stored by the dedicated triggerless data acquisition system (DAQ)\refPub{korcyl}.
+The spatial resolution along the scintillator strip is equal to $\sigma=2.5~\text{cm}$, while the Time-of-Flight resolution corresponds to about 220 ps~\refPub{niedzwiecki_j-pet_2017}.

 A ${^{22}\mbox{Na}}$ radioisotope is used as a source of positrons.
 The atom of ${^{22}\mbox{Na}}$ decays via $\beta^{+}$process: ${^{22}\mbox{Na}} \rightarrow {^{22}\mbox{Ne}}^{\star} + e^{+} + \nu_{e} $ emitting a positron which after thermalization is likely to interact with an electron and form a positronium atom, which subsequently decays into photons.
 The ${^{22}\mbox{Ne}}^{\star}$ isotope deexcites by emitting the prompt gamma with an energy of 1275 keV.
 All photons can be detected by the J-PET detection system via the Compton scattering process.
 A 0.7 MBq activity source in the form of a micro-droplet of liquid ${^{22}\mbox{NaCl}}$ is packed in the thin Kapton foil and sandwiched in the layers of 3 mm thickness XAD-4 porous polymer, which enhances the production of the ortho-positronium atoms \refPub{gorgol_construction_2020}.
 The source is placed inside the vacuum chamber and put in the geometrical centre of the scanner.